Applying for an SSL Certificate from a Third-Party Authority

 WARNING

-Step 1: Apply for a Third-party SSL Certificate
+Step 1: Apply for a Third-Party SSL Certificate

-Generate Private Key
+Generate a Private Key

-shopenssl genpkey -algorithm RSA -out servbay_demo.key -pkeyopt rsa_keygen_bits:2048
+shopenssl genpkey -algorithm RSA -out servbay.demo.key -pkeyopt rsa_keygen_bits:2048

-1Generate Certificate Signing Request (CSR)
+1Generate a Certificate Signing Request (CSR)

 Use the generated private key to create a certificate signing request:

-shopenssl req -new -key servbay_demo.key -out servbay_demo.csr
+shopenssl req -new -key servbay.demo.key -out servbay.demo.csr

 Country Name (2 letter code) [AU]:CN State or Province Name (full name) [Some-State]:Hong Kong Locality Name (eg, city) []:Kowloon Organization Name (eg, company) [Internet Widgits Pty Ltd]:ServBay Organizational Unit Name (eg, section) []:Development Common Name (e.g. server FQDN or YOUR name) []:servbay.demo Email Address []:[email protected]